Temporary Parking Application for block on Teague St

 The idea to use 20 Teague Street for overflow parking is not a new one and not without precedent with the Town of Victoria Park.
 During the construction phase of our building project there may be a need, from time to time, to provide parking for the builder that is additional to that provided for within the scope of the building approval.
 For example, last week a crane was required on site which necessitated the clearance of a number of vehicles for safety reasons.

 It should also be noted, that the application before the Council has been listed as recommended for approval, subject to conditions on the basis that the use of the land is for temporary parking purposes for the duration of the construction in order to remove some parking and traffic pressures that will occur in Teague Street during this phase and preserve residential amenity.
 Once the temporary parking is no longer required we will seek to transform 20/22 Teague Street into additional green space for the College.

 This matter will be brought forward at the next meeting of the Council on Tuesday 13 March 2018 and it is hoped that common-sense prevails.
-A full transcript of my submission to the EMBS can be accessed here.

 The College’s Development Application in relation to the greening of 28/30 Teague Street is due for Council consideration at their April meeting.
 As such, I will keep the community updated as these processes unfold.

 With regards and best wishes